SantaHub/DesignPattern/ReadMe.md

     - One to many relationship and loosely coupled.
 Java util Observable voids these principles by being a class.

 ## Decorator Pattern
+    - Wraps an object over another.
+Decorator will contain the object its decorated on inside as a variable.
+    - Lets say we have make a dark Roast
+        - Create an interface of Beverage.
+            - Dark Roast implements Beverage
+            - Create an interface Decorators implementing Beverage
+                - Create cream whip class with Decorator interface
+                - Create choco chips class with Decorator interface
+            - Set the Decorator classes to call cost fn of the object it is decorating. like def cost() : myCost+decor.cost()

+## Factory Pattern
+    - A conditional statement decides which object has to be returned.

+## Singleton Pattern
+    - Class can have only one object.
+    - Use a object check to see if an instance is already created.

+## Command Pattern
     -